Minigrants for Undergraduate Research & Creative Activities

 Items that will not be funded include:

-• Reimbursements of conference expenses that occurred prior to the award period.
-Exceptions may be considered for conference presentation expenses that have not been funded by any other source and could not have been submitted before the previous deadline.
+• Reimbursements for conference expenses that occurred prior to the award period.
+Exceptions may be considered for conference presentation expenses that have not been funded by any other source and could not have been submitted before the deadline.
 You should demonstrate in the proposal that the call for submissions occurred after the last Mini-grant deadline.

-• Undergraduate Research Conference Travel Mini-Grant Guidelines:
+• Undergraduate Research Conference Travel Minigrant Guidelines

 • All proposals should be typed using 12pt font, 1” margins, double space is preferred, no more than 3 pages.
 The proposal must be submitted by 5pm on the application deadline.
 Late or incomplete applications will not be considered.